Blady-Com/gnoga/docs/user_guide.md

             Err_To_Out => True);
       begin
          View.Put_HTML ("<pre>" & Result & "</pre>");
-         --  Put_HTML is a convenient way to dump pure html in to a view at --  the bottom of the view.
+         --  Put_HTML is a convenient way to dump pure html in to a view

          View.New_Line;
       end;

       View.Entry_Form.Place_Inside_Bottom_Of (View);
-      --  This will move entire Entry_Form (all of its children as well) to --  the bottom of the View.
+      --  This will move the entire Entry_Form (all of its children as well) to --  the bottom of the View.

       View.Cmd_Line.Focus;
-      --  Place the entry focus on Cmd_Line
+      --  Place the text entry focus on Cmd_Line

       View.Cmd_Line.Select_Text;
       --  Select the entire contents of Cmd_Line